 - The sensory neuron forwards nerve impulses to the CNS.

-- The main integration centres for autonomic reflexes are located in the hypothalamus and the brain stem.
-Some autonomic reflexes are situated in the integration centres of the spinal cord, which are mostly responsible for urination and defecation.
+- The main integration centers for the autonomic reflexes are located in the hypothalamus and the brain stem.
+Some autonomic reflexes are situated in the integration centers of the spinal cord, which are mostly responsible for urination and defecation.

-- Connectivity: interneurons of the CNS forward signals from the sensory neurons to motor neurons.
+- Connectivity: interneurons of the CNS forward signals from the sensory neurons to the motor neurons.